Peter Van Hooke: Live from Abbey Road

+Music productions

 He co-produced his former Mike + the Mechanics bandmate Paul Carrack's album A Different Hat (2010), on which Carrack performed with the Royal Philharmonic Orchestra.

-He also co-produced with Rod Argent Soraya's debut album On Nights Like This (Titled in Spanish: "En Esta Noche") in 1995 and her second album Wall Of Smiles (Titled in Spanish: "Torre De Marfil") in 1997.
+He also co-produced with Rod Argent Soraya's debut album On Nights Like This (Spanish title: "En Esta Noche") in 1995 and her second album Wall of Smiles (Spanish title: "Torre de Marfil") in 1997.

 Personal life

 Van Hooke is married and has three sons.